Privacy and Security

 - disclosures which you authorized.

 The request for an accounting of disclosures must be made in writing to our Privacy Officer by mail at 52 Pike Drive, Berlin, Vermont 05602 or by fax at (802) 229-1446.
-The request should specify the time period for which you are requesting the information, but may not start earlier than April 14, 2003.
+The request should specify the time period for which you are requesting the information.
 Accounting requests may not be made for periods of time going back more than six years.
 We will provide the first accounting you request during any 12-month period without charge.
 Subsequent accounting requests in a 12-month period may be subject to a reasonable cost-based fee.
 We will inform you in advance of the fee, if applicable.

 - Right to a Paper Copy of this Notice.
 You have the right to request and receive a paper copy of this Notice at any time, even if you have received this Notice previously or agreed to receive this Notice electronically.
 To obtain a paper copy, please contact our Privacy Officer by mail at 52 Pike Drive, Berlin, Vermont 05602, by fax at (802) 229-1446 or by telephone at (802) 223-5040.
 You also may obtain a copy of the current version of our Notice at our website, www.vehi.org.